mawrkus/lab-filter-bar-ui/README.md

 - mounting `<SuggestionDropdowMulti />` with `open` = true
 - which calls the `onOpen` prop
 - which sends the `startInput` event

+The same hapens when removing a partial IN operator.

 State machine FTW! :D